-It could be your tone.
 Maybe you’re feeling angry, and you send a snarky tweet.
 It’s only one tweet, at first, but then you send another one, and that snark starts to feel like it’s channeling something in your spirit.
 Soon, your old style feels off and your new one, your snark, feels right.

-It could be your voice.
 Maybe you’re a cynic.
 You’re glass-half-empty and everything you produce comes from that POV.
 Then, you start taking yoga classes.
 Or you start dating a really great girl who you think might be a descendant of Pollyanna.
 Somewhere between learning asanas and your fifth date, the way you view the world brightens, and that’s reflected in the way you communicate.

-It could be your subject matter.
 Maybe you’re a Vine expert and Vine dies.
 (RIP Vine.)
 Maybe you’re an insurance expert and you begin specializing in risk.
 Maybe you’re a technophile and you decide to cut the cord for shits and giggles.
 Maybe you’ve exhausted everything in the realm of makeup tutorials, or maybe you just discovered fanfiction and you’re obsessed.

 There are so many variables, and everything we’re exposed to every single day could potentially spark an evolution.

 Embrace it.
 Lean into it.
 And, when blogging becomes a struggle, hold on to your moments of zen and keep on suiting up your motivation, just in case today is the day you nail it.

 How to go with the flow while your content evolves without letting your business wither and die

 You’re evolving, not freewheeling your entire content strategy.
 Here are a few ground rules to keep you as on track as you can possibly be when you’re not exactly sure where you’re headed next: